Raymond Hunthausen: Priesthood

-Hunthausen was ordained a priest for the Diocese of Helena by Bishop Joseph Gilmore on June 1, 1946 in Helena.
+Hunthausen was ordained a priest for the Diocese of Helena by Bishop Joseph Gilmore on June 1, 1946, in Helena.
 He returned to Carroll College, where he served as a professor of chemistry (1946–57) and a football and basketball coach (1953–57).
-In 1953 he earned a master's degree in chemistry from the University of Notre Dame in Indianaa.
+In 1953 he earned a master's degree in chemistry from the University of Notre Dame in Indiana.
 Hunthausen served as president of Carroll College from 1957 to 1962.
 The Vatican named him a domestic prelate in 1958.

 Bishop of Helena

 On July 8, 1962, Hunthausen was appointed the sixth bishop of Helena by Pope John XXIII.
-He received his episcopal consecration at the Cathedral of Saint Helena in Helena on August 30, 1962 from Archbishop Egidio Vagnozzi, with Bishops Bernard Topel and William Condon serving as co-consecrators.
+He received his episcopal consecration at the Cathedral of Saint Helena in Helena on August 30, 1962, from Archbishop Egidio Vagnozzi, with Bishops Bernard Topel and William Condon serving as co-consecrators.
 As bishop of Helena, Hunthausen was a council father at all four sessions of the Second Vatican Council in Rome.
 He was the newest and youngest American bishop at the start of the council.

 Starting in 1976, Hunthausen worked with Call to Action and sought to implement their program.
 His tenure as bishop was marked by increased lay involvement in church matters, the establishment of a mission in Guatemala, the closure of several Catholic elementary and high schools, and the strengthening of religious education programs.